EAW Abuse of European Arrest Warrant by Alexander Adamescu

 Alexander Adamescu a German citizen and legal resident of the United Kingdom who is the victim of political persecution by Romania.

-European Arrest Warrant (EAW) Event at the Frontline Club
+European Arrest Warrant (EAW) Event

-On Monday 13th of June the Frontline Club hosted a briefing on the abuse of the European Arrest Warrant system by Romania and Bulgaria, which in some cases is being used to settle political scores and raid assets.
+On Monday 13th of June the we hosted a briefing on the abuse of the European Arrest Warrant system by Romania and Bulgaria, which in some cases is being used to settle political scores and raid assets.
 The focus of the event was the case of Alexander Adamescu, a German citizen resident in London.
 He is the subject of a Romanian EAW issued in connection with a case that is overtly political.

 This is footage of the arrest and of the event that followed.
 Panelists include Eeva Heikkila, Adriana Adamescu (replacing Alex), Radu Moraru, Neil Barnett and Peter Oborne.
 Joseph Sternberg was the moderator.